-Since the bank owners would not want to hold any equity, we next assume that regulation requires the bank to hold capital in a proportion k > 0 of its assets.
-In this case we have seen that the optimal division of LLR responsibilities between the central bank and the deposit insurance corporation is characterized by the critical value $\overline{v}k$ given in (12).
-Since $\overline{v}k$ is increasing in k, it follows that the introduction of a capital requirement expands the range of liquidity shocks for which the central bank should be the LLR.

-For example, using the same parameter values as in Section 3 (R = 1.65, L = .45, c = .1, and $\beta = \gamma = .5$ ) we get that a capital requirement of 10% increases the critical value of the liquidity shock below which the central bank should be the LLR from 3.75% to 4.5% of the bank's balance sheet.
+Given that the bank owners do not want to invest any capital, we next assume that regulation requires the bank to hold capital in a proportion k > 0 of its assets.
+In this case we have seen that the optimal division of LLR responsibilities between the central bank and the deposit insurance corporation is characterized by the critical value \overline{v}k given in (13).
+Since this critical value is increasing in k, it follows that the introduction of a capital requirement expands the range of liquidity shocks for which the central bank should be the LLR.
+For example, using the same parameter values as in section 2 (R = 1.65, L = .45, c = .1, and $\beta = \gamma = .5$) we get that a capital requirement of 10 percent increases the critical value of the liquidity shock below which the central bank should be the LLR from 3.75 percent to 4.5 percent of the bank's balance sheet.

-4.3 Penalty Rates
+3.3 Penalty Rates

-We next consider a variation of the model in which both the central bank and the deposit insurance corporation a allowed to charge penalty rates in their LLR operations.
-In particular, assume that following the observation of u and v the LLR has to decide whether to lend the bank the amount v at an interest rate $r \in [0, \overline{r}]$ , or let the bank fail.
-Since the liquidity shortfall v is verifiable, the interest rate r can be made contingent on v.
+We next consider a variation of the model in which both the central bank and the deposit insurance corporation are allowed to charge penalty rates in their LLR operations.
+In particular, suppose that following the observation of u and v the LLR has to decide whether to lend the bank the amount v at an interest rate $r \in [0, \overline{r}]$, or let the bank fail.
+Since the liquidity shortfall v is verifiable, society (again through appropriate legislation) can set the interest rate r contingent on v.
+Importantly, the objective of setting penalty rates is not to raise revenue for the government agencies, but to reduce the welfare costs associated with the provision of LLR support.

-The ceiling $\overline{r}$ on the interest rate r is introduced in order to limit the rents that the LLR can extract from the bank owners.
+The ceiling \overline{r} on the interest rate r is introduced in order to limit the rents that the LLR can extract from the bank owners.
 In the absence of such constraint, we could easily approximate the first-best by letting the deposit insurance corporation charge an infinite interest rate, so it effectively becomes the banks' residual claimant.
-To simplify the analysis we also assume that $\overline{r} \leq R - 1$ .
+To simplify the analysis we also assume that $\overline{r} \leq R - 1$.